Alphabetical Plant Listing

 Swamp Azalea, Swamp Honeysuckle, White Swamp Honeysuckle, Clammy Azalea, Cory Azalea, Hammock Sweet Azalea, Deciduous Azalea, Very Late Season Rhododendron

-Prized for its strongly-scented flowers and beautiful fall foliage, Rhododendron viscosum, commonly known as Swamp Azalea, is a very appealing native to the swamps of the eastern United States, from Maine to Alabama, and westward to Texas.
+Prized for its strongly-scented flowers and beautiful fall foliage, Rhododendron viscosum, known as Swamp Azalea, is a very appealing native to the swamps of the eastern United States, from Maine to Alabama and westward to Texas.
 This bushy, medium-sized, deciduous shrub bears funnel-shaped, white flowers, often tinged pink, with long slender tubes.
-Held in small clusters of 3-12 flowers, they bloom profusely after the leaves emerge, in early summer and exude a strong clove-like perfume.
-The foliage of lustrous, elliptic, dark green leaves turns brilliant shades of yellow, orange, and purple in fall, for a great colorful show.
-Exceptionally cold-hardy, this late-season Azalea can withstand temperatures as low as to -20°F (-29°C).
+Held in small clusters of 3-12 flowers, they bloom profusely after the leaves emerge in early summer and exude a strong clove-like perfume.
+The foliage of lustrous, elliptic, dark green leaves turns brilliant shades of yellow, orange, and purple in fall for a great colorful show.
+Exceptionally cold-hardy, this late-season Azalea can withstand temperatures as low as -20°F (-29°C).
 A wonderful landscape plant that deserves a place near a patio, deck, or living area, where its delightful fragrance can be enjoyed.

 • Swamp Azalea grows with a loose, upright, spreading habit, up to 5-8 ft. tall (150-240 cm) and 7-10 ft. wide (210-300 cm).
 Will slowly naturalize by root suckers